HOME CV CLICKBAIT

 I'm interested in solving fundamental AI problems through theoretical research that leads to real-world solutions.

-Currently, my research focuses on learning in systems composed of dynamically and stochastically interacting components, particularly how such systems can give rise to autonomous machine intelligence.
+Currently, my research focuses on learning in systems composed of dynamically and stochastically interacting components.
 Pease see my selected works for more details.

 Education Stanford University